THE MERLIN AWARD

 The Merlin Award is presented to those magicians who have achieved the highest level in their craft, both on the national and international stage.

 The criteria that the voting members consider are talent, showmanship, originality, skills, and above all the rare ability to entertain under any conditions.

-The Merlin Award statue was commissioned to over 100 art students nationwide.
-The winning design was carved and created in 1968 by young New York University art student Carol Michaud.
+The Merlin Award statue was commissioned to art students in New York.
+The winning design was carved and created in 1964 by young New York University art student Carol Michaud.

 The IMS reserves the right to change the award presentation dates at its discretion.